top of page

 When your travel day arrives, it's important to stay mindful, stay watchful.
 This is not the time to be distracted.

-Remember to take your medications, action plan, and wipes for sanitizing hands and surfaces.
-Don't forget your calm and positivity.
+• Keep your emergency medications, action plan, and wipes for sanitizing hands and surfaces at your fingertips.

 "It is good to have an end to journey toward; but it is the journey that matters, in the end."